Androkzn/eng-intern-assessment-react/README.md

 ## Project Overview

-The objective of this project is to implement a straightforward stopwatch application using React and TypeScript, incorporating various features for enhanced user experience and maintainability.
-The stopwatch boasts the following functionalities:
+The objective of this project is to implement a straightforward stopwatch application using React and TypeScript and incorporating various features for enhanced user experience and maintainability.

 ## Link to the published app